keboola/developers-docs/extend/docker/quick-start.md

 The image inherits from our [Keboola PHP56 base image](https://quay.io/repository/keboola/docker-base-php56), which is defined by its own [Dockerfile](https://github.com/keboola/docker-base-php56/blob/master/Dockerfile).
-The instruction `COPY . /home/` copies the application code (only the `main.php` file in this simple application) from the *build context* (the same directory in which the Dockerfile resides) into the image.
+The instruction `COPY . /home/` copies the application code (only the `main.php` file in this simple application) from the *build context* (the same folder in which the Dockerfile resides) into the image.
 The `ENTRYPOINT` line specifies that when the image is run, the PHP application script is executed.

 The Dockerfile and the application can be in two separate repositories or in a